 Online learning students in Grades 8-12 may be cross enrolled by more than one Board or Authority.
 A Board or Authority that cross-enrols a student for online learning must have an interim online learning agreement with the Minister.When a Grade 8-12 student with special needs is cross enrolled by another Board or Authority, the Ministry will provide special needs supplementary funding to only one Board or Authority.
 The Board or Authority that identifies itself as responsible for a student’s special needs services is responsible for the student’s Individual Education Plan (IEP) [LINK to definition in this policy].
 All Boards or Authorities where a student is enrolled must be consulted by the one holding responsibility for the student’s IEP regarding services and meeting Individual Education Plan (IEP) requirements.

 Boards and Authorities are expected to meet the following requirements to qualify for special needs supplementary funding to provide support services:

 - Students with special needs should be included in accountability processes.

 - For students with special needs in Grades 8-12 cross enrolled with more than one Board or Authority, the Boards and/or Authorities are expected to determine which is responsible for supplementary services.
 In all cases, the Board or Authority receiving supplementary funding is expected to develop the student’s IEP and to provide and/or coordinate supplemental services.
 It will also be responsible for coordinating the student’s transcripts and assessments.
-The Ministry of Education will fund a single Board or Authority with special needs supplementary funding.
+The Ministry of Education and Child Care will fund a single Board or Authority with special needs supplementary funding.